happypeter/edocs/soho.md

   - white bowels plates and things
   - things dirty in peope'e mind shall be white to show they are very clean
   - always have a set of things(bottles, mason jars, bowls, and plates)
+## Dinning Room
+- table
+  - at least 80x120cm, for the three of us
+  - with at least two pendant lamps

 ## Entryway
 - how to store shoes, the creative way https://youtu.be/RWNjzxypsSc?t=345